TwentyFourMinutes/Venflow/docs/docfx/index.md

 #### But why should I use Venflow over EF-Core anyway?

-Obviously this project is nowhere near as mature as EF-Core and it already covers all your needs.
-However Venflow is all about performance in all its ways.
+Obviously this project is nowhere near as mature as EF-Core as it already covers all your needs.
+However Venflow is all about performance in every way.
 You might ask yourself now, why would I even care?
 Well, especially for Web-Apps it really matters!
 Your response times for all requests involving some sort of Database interaction will immediately decrease.
 This also means that your application will not take up as much resources on your server.
 Obviously this only is applicable, if the website encounters somewhat high traffic.

 #### But why should I use Venflow over Dapper anyway?

 Venflow supports a lot more things out of the box, such as automatically generated Delete/Insert statements, as well as simple change tracking to easily update specific entities.
 Another big factor, which probably is one of the biggest differences to Dapper, are the automatically generated materializers for queries.
-A lot of the times a materializer generated by Venflow will _always_ be faster, especially for bigger tables, than a hand written Dapper one.
-This is due to the nature of how Dapper and Venflow handle the parsing of SQL results.
+A lot of the times a materializer generated by Venflow will be faster, especially for bigger tables, than a hand written Dapper one.
+This is due to the nature of how Dapper and Venflow handle parsing of SQL results.

 ## Basic usage